iptch/2024-fall-architectural-katas/UseCases/use-case-upload-a-resume.md

 7. When the Job Candidate revisits the page, they can view the resume tips.

-> Possible extension: Implement a mail-based notification to alert the candidate when resume tips are available.
+> Possible extension: Implement a mail-based notification to alert the job candidate when resume tips are available.

 ### Submit a resume